hitchtest/hitch/docs/quickstart/index.rst

 steps.

 The components you selected during the set up should also be running.
-For example, if you chose postgres, postgres will be running.
+For example, if you chose postgres, the latest version of postgres will have been installed in the ~/.hitchpkg directory and it will be running and accessible.

 To exit, simply hit ctrl-D.